Animenosekai/nasse/README.md

 But a better way would be to directly ask for it inside your endpoint function parameter.

-You can ask whatever you want from their.
+You can ask whatever you want from there.

 ```python
 >>> @app.route()